AaltoIIC/Co-Des/README.md

 Twin documents for development are located in this Twinbase instance: https://juusoautiosalo.github.io/dev-twinbase-ddt/

 ## Install
-Note: Python 3.5 or higher is required
+Note: Python 3.9 or 3.10 is required

 Clone source code
 ```sh